Simplicity S65 Cordless Multi-Use Review

 Introduction to the Simplicity S65S Cordless Multi-Use

-Not many consumers may be familiar with Simplicity, but it’s one of the underrated brands I’ve reviewed so far, thanks to its high-end performance minus the premium price.
+Not many consumers may be familiar with Simplicity, but it’s one of the most underrated brands I’ve reviewed, thanks to its high-end performance at a more affordable price.

-The S65S Cordless Multi-Use is one of two Simplicity cordless vacuums and the more versatile option with its traditional stick vacuum configuration.
+The S65S Cordless Multi-Use is one of two Simplicity cordless vacuums, and it is the more versatile option, featuring a traditional stick vacuum configuration.

 Before I continue, there are three different S65 variants.